artsy/metaphysics/README.md

 npm run dev
 ```

-If you are using VS Code, you can read [debugging with VS Code](docs/debugging_with_vscode.md) to get inline debugging.

 ### Setting up your local GraphiQL

 You will need to set up headers with both:

--   `x-access-token` - Get your clientID and secret, use this command to generate a token.
+-   `x-access-token` - Get your client ID and secret, use this command to generate a token.
 -   `x-user-id` - Go to the [users admin](https://admin-staging.artsy.net/users) and find your user account ID.

 If you need to generate a token, [this command](https://artsy.slack.com/archives/C02BC3HEJ/p1492126234025615) will create one for you.
 Add it to your `.bash_rc.private` and update the values between `<` and `>`.